-\Mr. Allardyce elected to defer his 2009 RSU award of 4,400 RSUs and his 2010 award of 4,400 RSUs until his termination from Board service.
-Mr. Morris elected to defer his 2009 RSU award of 4,400 RSUs and his 2011 RSU award of 4,400 RSUs until termination from Board Service.
+^{}Mr. Allardyce elected to defer his 2009 RSU award of 4,400 RSUs and 2010 award of 4,400 RSUs until his termination from Board service.
+Mr. Morris elected to defer his 2009 RSU award of 4,400 RSUs, 2011 RSU award of 4,400 RSUs and 2015 award of 2,700 RSUs until his termination from Board service.
 All deferral elections must be made in the year prior to the year the award is granted.

-- (4) Committee Chairpersons: Mr. Allardyce, Audit Committee and Qualified Legal Compliance Committee; Mr. Morris, Compensation Committee and Mr. Alden, Nominating/Corporate Governance Committee. - (5) For purposes of the column titled "All Other Compensation," for 2014 Mr. Young's amount consists of the following:
+- (4) Board Chair: Mr. Young; Committee Chairpersons: Mr. Allardyce, Audit Committee and Qualified Legal Compliance Committee; Mr. Morris, Compensation Committee and Mr. Alden, Nominating/Corporate Governance Committee. - (5) Mr. Gorman and Ms. McElligott received a prorated annual retainer based on their Board service beginning July 2015.

-Young
+(6) For purposes of the column titled "All Other Compensation," for 2015 Mr. Young's amount consists of the following:

-Perquisites (i) \$ 52,850
+, Young

-Gross-ups (i) 3,024
+Perquisites (i) \$ 54,690

-Executive medical premiums(ii) 9,057
+Executive medical premiums(ii) 10,161

-Total \$ 64,931
+Total \$ 64,851

 - (i) Mr. Young's perquisites include: (a) spousal travel to Company or industry events and any related Company lost tax deduction resulting from the spouse accompanying him on the Company's corporate aircraft, (b) personal use of an administrative assistant, (c) infrequent personal use of a lodging facility and related hunting property owned by the Company for business entertainment purposes and (d) a Christmas gift from the Company (the Company also provides a Christmas gift to each of the other Board members).
-It is estimated that 40% of Mr. Young's administrative assistant's time is spent on his personal business, and the incremental cost associated with that personal use is estimated to be \$37,913.
-This value is calculated by adding together 40% of the administrative assistant's salary, 401(k) match, pension accrual and health and welfare cost for 2014.
-Mr. Young retains an office at the Company's corporate office. - (ii) Because Mr. Young is a former officer of the Company, he and his spouse participate in the Company's fully insured third-party executive medical plan that is provided for life upon retirement.
+It is estimated that 40% of Mr. Young's administrative assistant's time is spent on his personal business, and the incremental cost associated with that personal use is estimated to be \$38,229.
+This value is calculated by adding together 40% of the administrative assistant's salary, 401(k) match, pension accrual and health and welfare cost for 2015.
+Mr. Young retains an office at the Company's corporate office until his retirement as Board Chair in April 2016. - (ii) Because Mr. Young is a former officer of the Company, he and his spouse participate in the Company's fully insured third-party executive medical plan that is provided for life upon retirement.
 The Company pays the majority of the premium amount for this coverage.
-The amount shown is total premiums paid by the Company for coverage during 2014.
+The amount shown is total premiums paid by the Company for coverage during 2015.